ansible/ansible/docsite/rst/playbooks_roles.rst

 .. versionadded:: 1.2

-Now that you have learned about vars_files, tasks, and handlers, what is the best way to organize your playbooks?
+Now that you have learned about `vars_files <http://docs.ansible.com/playbooks_variables.html#variable-file-separation>`_, tasks, and handlers, what is the best way to organize your playbooks?
 The short answer is to use roles!
 Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
 Grouping content by roles also allows easy sharing of roles with other users.